-- 5.1.2.3.
-To support the long-term flexibility, vitality and competitiveness of Employment Areas by: - a. maintaining Employment Areas as large and cohesive areas for industrial, manufacturing, warehousing and, where appropriate targeted office uses; - requiring that sensitive land-uses outside of Employment Areas, as defined by the Ministry of Environment Guidelines for Land-Use Compatibility, are designed and located so as not to create adverse impacts on businesses within Employment Areas and that such compatibility, including any required mitigation, be addressed in an Employment Area Compatibility Assessment report; - c. limiting retail uses within Employment Areas to ancillary retail uses primarily for the purposes of serving businesses and employees in the Employment Areas while recognizing the role of Intensification Areas within Employment Areas in providing such services in greater concentrations and at higher densities; - d. supporting a broad mix of lot sizes that support a diversity of employment opportunities related to the primary function of Employment Areas to support industrial, manufacturing, warehousing and some office uses; - e. facilitating efficient goods movement systems, in accordance with the policies in Section 4.4 of this Plan; - f. encouraging and supporting the remediation and reuse of contaminated lands and brownfield sites in Employment Areas, in accordance with the policies of subsection 3.7.3 of this Plan; and - g. supporting the reuse and/or repurposing of older industrial buildings and/or Employment Areas for cleaner and more affordable employment uses.
+- that sensitive land-uses outside of Employment Areas, as defined by the Ministry of Environment Guidelines for Land-Use Compatibility, are designed and located so as not to create adverse impacts on businesses within Employment Areas and that such compatibility, including any required mitigation, be addressed in an Employment Area Compatibility Assessment report; - d. encouraging and accommodating a wide range of business services and office uses, as well as employment-supportive uses in Employment Areas, where appropriate; - e. prohibiting major retail and standalone retail uses in Employment Areas, pursuant to policies in Section 9.2.2 of this Plan; - b.f. limiting retail uses within Employment Areas to ancillary retail uses primarily for the purposes of serving businesses and employees in the Employment Areas, and directing those uses to lands designated Prestige Employment or Employment Commercial Mixed-Use, while recognizing the role of Intensification Strategic Growth Areas Strategic Growth Areas within Employment Areas in providing such services in greater concentrations and at higher densities; - e.g. supporting a broad mix of lot sizes that support a diversity of employment opportunities related to the primary function of Employment Areas to support industrial, manufacturing, warehousing and some office uses; - d.h. facilitating efficient goods movement systems, in accordance with the policies in Section 4.4 of this Plan: - encouraging and supporting the remediation and reuse of contaminated lands and brownfield sites in Employment Areas, in accordance with the policies of subsection 3.7.3 of this Plan; and - j. supporting the reuse and/or repurposing of older industrial buildings and/or Employment Areas for cleaner and more affordable employment uses. - 5.1.2.4.
+That lands in Employment Areas which also fall within the confines of a Protected Major Transit Station Area are intended for higher-density employment uses. - 5.1.2.5.
+To recognize that there are three Provincially Significant Employment Zones in the City of Vaughan which may be subject to additional Provincial policies and may be amended from time to time. - 5.1.2.4.5.1.2.6.
+To encourage, in alignment with Section 4.4 of this Plan, the clustering of large-scale warehousing and distribution, logistics, shipping, and other employment uses that involve significant goods movement around major transportation corridors to ensure efficient use of highway infrastructure and to minimize effects of truck traffic.